 WHERE IS IT?

 Penobscot Bay was the site of The Collective Quarterly's fifth issue.
-As a magazine, we’re constantly trying to discover the essence of a region during a moment in time.
+As a magazine, we aim to discover the essence of a region during a moment in time.
 When we visited Maine, we found a place trying to come to terms with its waning natural resources and its disappearing social culture.
-(Only a few decades ago, there were 300 inhabitant islands off the coast.
+(Only a few decades ago, there were 300 inhabited islands off the coast.
 Now there are 15.)

-When you and your kind live shoulder-to-shoulder at theedge of the sea, and suck your life from it each day,it’s almost akin to being a barnacle.
+After multiple visits over two years, we learned that when you and your kind live shoulder-to-shoulder at the edge of the sea, and suck your life from it each day, it’s almost akin to being a barnacle.
 You learn to hold fast to your piece of the rock, and you grow a tough crust—one that can handle the waves and the weather, and keep your neighbors in their place.
 You strike a Faustian bargain with the ocean: It brings you alive, but all the while it’s pounding on you.

 Despite this tumult—or perhaps because of it—Maine is a wild, fascinating destination for the visually-minded.
-And because we have a rich network of local friends and guides who are willing to open their doors to us, we can take you to places most outsiders don’t get a chance to see.
+And because we've spent so much time developing a rich network of local friends and guides who are willing to open their doors to us, we can take you to places most outsiders don’t get a chance to see.

 WHEN IS IT?